 Knowing how to navigate the sometimes uncertain waters of dating can help keep our students out of hot water and help them take responsible steps on their path to sexuality.
 But, sooner or later, most of our students will become sexually active.
 Knowing how to protect themselves from STI’s and unwanted pregnancies is vital information that they will need for the rest of their adult lives.
-For that, I recommend a program that has a specialized, comprehensive curricula.
+For that, I recommend a program that has a specialized, comprehensive curriculum.

 Effective Condom Use

 3rs.org is a website that provides a curriculum for sexual education.
 Standing for “Rights, Respect, Responsibility,” this website contains lessons on all topics sexual from kindergarten lessons on different kinds of families through high school dating, orientation, and more.
 Complete lesson plans with charts, videos, and activities are available for free on the site.
 Many of the lessons are geared to specific states and conform to state laws and standards on the subject.
 An eighth-grade lesson on condom use can be found here.
 This curriculum will allow you to tailor your teaching to the level of your students while bringing the latest, factual information to your class.